 25 Hobbies & Activities For People with a Chronic Illness

 As I’m sure you’ve already realised – you can’t get rid of boredom by just keeping “busy”.
 It's possible to be extremely busy with a full-time job and still be bored out of your mind.

 Motivation, inspiration and productivity and are all fundamentals of feeling fulfilled.
 And you can achieve this from home.

-I'm sure this is the standard go-to when your health has you feeling drained and tired.
-But every now and then you can take it a step further and try to make an event of it...
+I'm sure this is the standard go-to when your health has you feeling drained.
+But now and then, you can take it a step further and try to make an event of it.

 Get some popcorn, chocolates and a massive cosy blanket.
 You can even do a multi-screen viewing with any of your friends who want to join in!

 Medication can have all sorts of effects on our skin, nails and hair.
 And although grooming may seem superficial – feeling good about yourself is not.

 Once a week, you can extend bath time by doing a home facial, hair mask, painting your nails – whatever you like.
 It’s about going that extra mile to let yourself feel amazing.

 And if you're looking for some inspiration, I've got some awesome self-love ideas in this article: Feeling Beautiful When You're Chronically Ill